Post-Money Valuation Definition

 - #2 – Current Capital Structure and Potential Equity Conversion – While doing pre and post-money analysis, one has to keep in mind the existing equity component and debt obligations on the company.
 Along with that, one has to consider the potential equity in the company in the form of ESOP, convertible instrument, and other contractual obligations, which can be converted into equity due to some noncompliance.

 Limitation in Valuation

 Post Money valuation is the post transactional analysis of corporate health.
-Company’s operating ability based on the fund infused will be determined based on such evaluation.
-Moreover, such valuation acts as MIS for the top management to check the merits and demerits that are arising out of such fund injunction.
+The company’s operating ability based on the fund infused, will be determined based on such evaluation.
+Moreover, such valuation acts as MIS for the top management to check the merits and demerits that are arising out of such a fund injunction.